Lothlórien: Earthly paradise

 Earthly Paradise: Lothlórien has been compared to the place dreamed of in the Middle English poem Pearl.
 Miniature from Cotton Nero A.x shows the Dreamer on the other side of the stream from the Pearl-maiden.

 Lothlórien is a locus amoenus, an idyllic land that Tolkien describes as having "no stain".
 The Tolkien scholar Tom Shippey notes that to get there, the Fellowship first wash off the stains of ordinary life by wading the River Nimrodel.
 He compares this perfect place to the Earthly Paradise that the dreamer speaks of in the Middle English poem Pearl.
 But then, Shippey writes, the Fellowship have to cross a rope-bridge over a second river, the Silverlode, which they must not drink from, and which the evil Gollum cannot cross.
 What place can they have come to then, he wonders: could they be "as if dead"?

 Shippey notes however that it might be old England, the "'mountains green' of 'ancient time'" in William Blake's Jerusalem.
-As evidence, Shippey explains that when they come to the deepest part of Lothlórien, the Elf Haldir welcomes them, calling the area the Naith or "Gore", both unfamiliar words for the land between two converging rivers, the Hoarwell or Mitheithel, and the Loudwater or Bruinen, and then giving a third word with a special resonance: the "Angle".
+As evidence, Shippey explains that when they come to the deepest part of Lothlórien, the Elf Haldir welcomes them, calling the area the Naith or "Gore", both unfamiliar words for the land between two converging rivers, the Celebrant (or Silverlode), and the Anduin, and then giving a third word with a special resonance: the "Angle".
 Shippey states that the name "England" comes from the Angle between the Flensburg Fjord and the River Schlei, in the north of Germany next to Denmark, the origin of the Angles among the Anglo-Saxons who founded England.
 (Note: England was founded in around the 5th and 6th centuries.
 The connection between the foundation of England and the mythology of Lord of the Rings is discussed further in the article on The Shire.)
 He suggests that Frodo's feeling that he has "stepped over a bridge of time into a corner of the Elder Days, and was now walking in a world that was no more" may be exactly correct.

 Around late 1940, Tolkien attempted to illustrate Lothlórien in his pencil and coloured pencil painting "The Forest of Lothlorien in Spring".
 Wayne G. Hammond and Christina Scull question whether any artist could possibly capture "the sublime Elvish beauty of the mallorn-trees of Lothlórien".
 They write that this was when he was starting to write about the Elvish land, and that the painting "closely illustrates" Legolas's description of Lothlórien.
 They comment that it does not illustrate any of the scenes in The Lord of the Rings, since the Fellowship saw Lothlórien in winter, not spring.
 In their view, the painting demonstrates "Tolkien's mature coloured pencil technique" and is "very delicately drawn", but for the most part "without life".